RickBarretto/unitt/readme.md

     A function that is only available inside the `test` case, makes an assertion given the `condition`.

+> [!WARNING]
+> Never import this lib as `.lean`, or this will break the current code.
+> This happens due to the nature of Arturo (being concatenative),
+> and the way we importings are working right now.
+> This may change in future.

 ---

 > Background photo on ["At a Glance"](#at-a-glance)